isaacnmm/pestpolicy-hugo2XX/content/posts/do-spiders-have-antennae/index.md

 ##  Spiders Sensory System: The Role of Pedipalps and Hair-like Structures

 Instead of antennae, spiders have evolved other sensory adaptations that help them perceive their surroundings and hunt effectively.
-1. **Pedipalps**: Located near a [spider](https://pestpolicy.com/can-you-drown-a-spider/)'s mouth, pedipalps are small, leg-like appendages that play a significant role in sensing, manipulating prey, and in mating for males.
+1. **Pedipalps**: Located near a [spider](https://pestpolicy.com/can-you-drown-a-spider/)'smouth, pedipalps are small, leg-like appendages that play a significant role in sensing, manipulating prey, and in mating for males.

-Though not as long or prominent as insect [antennae](https://pestpolicy.com/do-fleas-have-antennae/), pedipalps are highly sensitive and help spiders detect chemical signals, such as those from potential prey.
+Though not as long or prominent as insect [antennae](https://pestpolicy.com/do-fleas-have-antennae/),pedipalps are highly sensitive and help spiders detect chemical signals, such as those from potential prey.
 2. **Sensory Hairs (Setae)**: Spiders are covered in tiny hairs called*setae*, which are highly sensitive to touch, air currents, and vibrations.

 These hairs allow spiders to detect even slight movements in their environment, helping them sense prey caught in their webs or an approaching predator.
 3. **Trichobothria**: Spiders have long, specialized hairs called trichobothria, which are exceptionally sensitive to vibrations in the air.
 These hairs help spiders detect the movement of nearby prey or predators, allowing them to react even when the source is not in direct contact.
 4.